robert-westenberger/knowledgebase/real-estate/property-managers.md

 # Good (Requirements)
 - Proactive Maintenance
 - Ability to use my own contractors.
 I should retain the right to get my own contractors.
+- The property manager should have incentives that align with mine.
 # Bad
 - Property Managers that have clients that have a huge number of units
 - "We keep all the late fees".
 No thanks retard.